finos/waltz/docs/development/waltz_stats.md

 time the query is run, this may be different to the list of `deprecated`/`unknown` data types at the time the change log was written.

+Note: The message stored in the change log has changed over time, this query uses the current message generated when editing flow decorators via the gui.
+If querying older timeframes or independent loaders have created logs the message pattern may need to be updated, or query extended to match on two patterns.

 ### Other